rameez-na/notebook/README.md

 ### Running in a remote installation

-You need some configuration before starting Jupyter notebook remotely.
+You need some configuration before starting the Jupyter notebook remotely.
 See [Running a notebook server](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html).

 ## Development Installation